Skip to main content

 Mission

-The NIDCD's extramural grant portfolio demonstrates a balance of basic and clinical research.
-The intramural research program spans a variety of topics, including, but not limited to, the development of a vaccine against otitis media, the identification and characterization of genes responsible for hereditary hearing impairment, genes associated with neoplasms affecting human communication, and treatment of voice disorders.
+NIDCD's extramural grant portfolio demonstrates a balance of basic and clinical research.
+The intramural research program spans a variety of topics including, but not limited to, the development, function, and dysfunction of the auditory system; the identification and characterization of genes responsible for hereditary hearing loss; development of gene therapies for hearing loss; and disorders affecting taste and smell function.

 Last Updated Date: